pnacht/pnacht/README.md

 community.
 We focus on helping individual [critical projects][critical-projects] increase their security.
 Our goals are to:

-- develop specific approaches for each project.
+- develop specific approaches for each project;
-- suggest solutions or enhancements that fit the project's needs and don't overburden maintainers.
+- suggest solutions or enhancements that fit the project's needs and don't overburden maintainers;
-- talk with maintainers about our suggestion or about any other solutions they might prefer.
+- talk with maintainers about our suggestion or about any other solutions they might prefer;
-- implement the changes and submit them as PRs
+- implement the changes and submit them as PRs;
-- collect all feedback to be shared with the rest of GOSST and the OpenSSF
+- collect all feedback to be shared with the rest of GOSST and the OpenSSF.

 Security Solutions
 ------------------